DreamzorRedux/Wraeclast-Trading-Company/README.md

 At its core, this program has **three fundamental values**: simplicity, transparency, respect of the game's *Terms of Use*.

 ## What does it do?
 It makes your life easier.
 When you receive a trade message, the application pops up and shows you trade related infos.
-Then, you can perform various actions (invite, send a message, etc) with a single button click.
+Then, you can perform various actions (invite, send a "Sold" message, etc) with a single button click.

 (Soon a video link here)